-Re quire ements for a consultation plan (s17, Pipelines Act) Reference to section of this document 1) Ac consultation plan must- a) be prepared in accordance with the regulations; and Pipelines Regulations does not contain any requirements in relation to the preparation of a consultation plan. b) set out the information that the proponent is to provide to owners and occupiers of land to whom notice must be given under Division 2 or 3.
+Re Ac ements for a consultation plan (s17, Pipelines Reference to section of this document 1) Αc consultation plan must- a) be prepared in accordance with the regulations; and Pipelines Regulation does not contain any requirements in relation to the preparation of a consultation plan. b) set out the information that the proponent is to provide to owners and occupiers of land to whom notice must be given under Division 2 or 3.
 Information on purpose, means, timing and verification of each stage of consultation is outlined in Section 5.
-Specific examples of information are included in Attachment E and F. 2) e information to be provided to owners and cupiers of land must include- a) general information about the types of activities to be undertaken by the proponent for the purpose of any survey under Division 2 or the construction and operation of the pipeline; Information on purpose, means, timing and verification of each stage of consultation is outlined in Section 5.2.
-Specific examples of information are included in Attachment E and F. b) information about how potential adverse impacts of the construction and operation of the pipeline on land, health, safety and the environment are to be managed; Information relevant to managing potential impacts is outlined in Section 7.
-Specific examples of information are included in Attachment E and F. c) details of the procedures that are to be followed under this Act and any other Act to permit the construction and operation of the pipeline including the procedures for any compulsory acquisition of land; Consultation undertaken in relation to the construction and operation of the pipeline are outlined in Section 5.5 and 5.6 respectively.
-Information relevant to the compulsory acquisition of land is contained in Section 8. d) a statement-
+Specific examples of information are included in Attachment E and F. Attachment E provides information about APA and the Project.
+Attachment F includes templates of the following: Notice of Intention to Enter Land for Survey, Land Survey entry Agreement, Notice of Pipeline Corridor, Notice of Pipeline Licence Application, Property Inspection Report.
+2) e information to be provided to owners and cupiers of land must include- a) general information about the types of activities to be undertaken by the proponent for the purpose of any survey under Division 2 or the construction and operation of the pipeline; Attachment E provides information about field survey activities undertaken by APA.
+A Notice of Intention to Enter Land for Survey (Attachment F) will also be provided to landowners prior to the commencement of any surveys. b) information about how potential adverse impacts of the construction and operation of the pipeline on land, health, safety and the environment are to be managed; Information relevant to managing potential impacts is outlined in Section 7.

-Requireme ents for a consultation plan (s17, Pipelines Act) Reference to section of this document i) advising that owners and occupiers of land may seek independent advice on the pipeline proposal; and Refer to Sections 5.2.2, 5.3.2 and 8.1.
-Further to this, refer specifically to landholder information samples contained in Attachment E and F. ii) setting out current contact information for the Department.
+Require Act) eme nts for a consultation plan (s17, Pipelines Reference to section of this document c) foll pe pip tails of the procedures that are to be lowed under this Act and any other Act to rmit the construction and operation of the peline including the procedures for any mpulsory acquisition of land; Consultation undertaken in relation to the construction and operation of the pipeline are outlined in Section 5.6 and 5.7 respectively.
+Information relevant to the compulsory acquisition of land is contained in Section 8. d) as tatement- i) advising that owners and occupiers of land may seek independent advice on the pipeline proposal; and Refer to Sections 5.3.2, 5.4.2 and 8.1.
+Further to this, refer specifically to landowner information samples contained in Attachment E and F. Attachment E provides information about APA and the Project.
+Attachment F includes templates of the following: Notice of Intention to Enter Land for Survey, Land Survey entry Agreement, Notice of Pipeline Corridor, Notice of Pipeline Licence Application, Property Inspection Report. ii) setting out current contact information for the Department.
 Refer to Section 11.2 and landowner brochures contained in Attachment E.